a16z-infra/companion-app/README.md

 ### 1. Fork and Clone repo

-For the repo to your Github account, then run the following command to clone the repo:
+Fork the repo to your Github account, then run the following command to clone the repo:
 ```
 git clone git@github.com:[YOUR_GITHUB_ACCOUNT_NAME]/ai-getting-started.git
 ```